 If You Have An Oily or Combination Skin Type

-But, the ingredients we’ve used are all non-comedogenic (non clogging) and deliver emollients and soothing nutrients.
+But, the ingredients we’ve used are all non-comedogenic (non clogging) and deliver emollients and soothing nutrients deep into the skin.
 These help control and balance sebum production, giving the skin a soft glow instead of oil slick vibes.
-Besides containing anti-inflammatory ingredients, the right oil can help keep the complexion clear.
-The right oil can also help manage blackheads and enlarged pores that are common with this skin type.
+Besides containing anti-inflammatory ingredients, the right oil can help keep the complexion clear and help manage blackheads and enlarged pores that are common with this skin type.

 Research shows that acne-prone skin usually has low levels of linoleic acid.
-So, serums with high concentrations of this fatty acid tend to work best for acne-prone skin.
-Introducing linoleic acid back into the skin helps balance the fatty acid profile of the skin.
-This means more balanced sebum production and pores are kept clear because dead skin cells shed easily.
+So, serums with high concentrations of this fatty acid work best for acne-prone skin by adding missing linoleic acid back into the skin and balancing its fatty acid profile.
+This means less oil throughout the day and pores are kept clear because dead skin cells shed more easily.

 Our Kalahari Melon Facial Serum is perfect for this!
 It has a high percentage of naturally occurring linoleic acid, and it’s a lighter oil serum that absorbs quickly.
-It helps to balance sebum production and plays a role in promoting cell turnover.
+It helps balance oil production and plays a role in promoting cell turnover so skin heals quickly.
 This means smooth, supple and blemish-free skin.
 Other ingredients work to support the skin’s natural moisture barrier, meaning you’re less prone to breakouts in the future, and any breakouts you do get (hello hormones) heal quicker.

 If You Have Dry or Sensitive Skin